Worth the Weight?

 These pictures are of at-the-time fifteen-year-old Janie, whose story made the national press in the UK.

-Like many others who joined this revolutionary programme, Janie’s results were achieved purely by addressing the unwanted feelings, unintegrated emotions and unconscious fears she was harbouring at a subconscious levels
+Like many others who joined this revolutionary programme, Janie’s results were achieved purely by addressing the unwanted feelings, unintegrated emotions and unconscious fears she was harbouring at a subconscious level.

-Work with “weight-challenged” individuals several years ago lead to the discovery of the reason why the typical best-intentioned weight loss solutions proved unsatisfactory and disappointing for so many people.
+Working with individuals experiencing weight “issues” several years ago lead to the discovery of the reason why the typical and best-intentioned weight loss solutions proved unsatisfactory and disappointing for so many people.

 Here’s an explanation of part of the philosophy behind this successful approach to weight change, first articulated back in 2004.